Thomas Flournoy: Career

-Flournoy was elected as a Whig to the Thirtieth Congress (March 4, 1847 – March 3, 1849).
-He was an unsuccessful candidate for reelection in 1848 to the Thirty-first Congress and for election in 1850 to the Thirty-second Congress.
-He was an unsuccessful candidate of the American Party for Governor of Virginia in 1855, losing to Henry A. Wise.
+Voters in Virginia's 3rd congressional district elected Flournoy as a Whig to the Thirtieth Congress (March 4, 1847 – March 3, 1849).
+However, he was not re-elected.
+In 1848 and likewise in 1850 he lost to Democrat Thomas H. Averett.
+Flournoy also unsuccessfully ran as the candidate of the American Party for Governor of Virginia in 1855, losing to Jacksonian Democrat Henry A. Wise.